erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 1. Implement Heap Sort from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Compare stability, in-place properties, and performance characteristics

 ### Short Description

-An in-place sorting algorithm that uses a binary heap content structure to sort elements.
+An in-place sorting strategy that uses a binary heap content structure to sort elements.
 Addresses sorting without requiring additional memory space.
 Example: Sorting employee IDs [1005, 1001, 1008, 1002] → [1001, 1002, 1005, 1008].
 Operates by building a max-heap, then repeatedly extracting the maximum element and placing it at the end of the array.

 **Key Characteristics:**
 - **Time Complexity**: O(n log n) because building the heap takes O(n) and each of the n extract-max operations takes O(log n).
-- **Space Complexity**: O(1) because it sorts in-place by rearranging elements within the original array without additional data structures.
+- **Space Complexity**: O(1) because it sorts in-place by rearranging elements within the original array without additional content structures.
 - **Stability**: Not stable because heap operations can swap elements that are far apart, potentially changing the relative order of equal elements.

 ## Often Used Together With